Dimtemp/PowerShell-training/06-pipeline-in-depth.md

 #### Note: make sure you know how to work with Select-Object before performing this exercise.

+#### Note: as with most PowerShell exercises, it's best not to copy-paste the command's, but to actually type them.
+Use keyboard navigation (arrow up/down, home, end) to speed up entering commands in PowerShell.

 #### Note: make sure you are working with a computer that has the Active Directory PowerShell module installed.

 ## Task 1: pipeline binding, in depth